WalletConnect/walletconnect-docs/protocol/glossary.md

 The chosen approach was to encrypt-then-mac which produces a MAC based on the resulting ciphertext.
 The encryption uses AES-256-CBC with a random Initialization Vector (IV) and authentication uses HMAC-SHA256.
 The encrypted payloads are serialized in the following order: iv, publicKey, mac and cipherText.

 To derive the encryption and authentication keys it uses a SHA512 hash of the shared key using the first 32bytes for encryption and the last 32 bytes for authentication

+## JSON-RPC

+JSON-RPC is a stateless, light weight remote procedure call (RPC) protocol which uses JSON (RFC 4627) as data format.
+You can read more about JSON-RPC specification [here](https://www.jsonrpc.org/specification)

+## Relay

+Relay refers to the system, network and/or mechanism used to send and receives messages between the two clients.

+By default, the clients will use a proxy server connected to the Waku network and it will connect to clients through a WebSocket using the reference [Relay API](../api/relay-server.md)

 ## Publish-Subscribe pattern